Cysharp/MagicOnion/docs/docs/index.md

 MagicOnion can be adopted or replaced in the following use cases:

 - RPC services such as gRPC, used by Microservices, and WCF, commonly used by WinForms/WPF
-- API services such as ASP.NET Core MVC targeting Unity, .NET MAUI, and Windows clients
+- API services such as ASP.NET Core Web API targeting various platforms and clients such as Windows WPF applications, Unity games, .NET for iOS, Android, and .NET MAUI
 - Bi-directional real-time communication such as Socket.io, SignalR, Photon and UNet

 MagicOnion supports API services and real-time communication, making it suitable for various use cases.
 You can use either of these features separately, but configurations that combine both are also supported.

 ![](/img/docs/fig-usecase.png)

+## Technology Stack
+TBW